 We’re a small, family run business, and the way we impact the lives of the people we work with is our highest priority.

-As part of the fashion and shopping industry, we are aware that we are a part of some of the most polluting industries on the planet.
-While we don't believe we can ever call ourselves 'sustainable' for selling new products, we do believe that we have a responsibility to make changes and improve our practices where we can to work towards a better and more sustainable future.
+As part of the fashion and online shopping industry, we are aware that we are a part of some of the most polluting industries on the planet.
+While we don't believe we can ever call ourselves 'sustainable' for being a part of the consumer industry, we do believe that we have a responsibility to make changes and improve our practices where we can to work towards a better and more sustainable future.

 Fabrics & materials

-- Our new packaging will be vegan, biodegradable, and will use only natural glues and water-based, or soy inks.
+- Our new packaging uses only natural glues and water-based, or soy inks.

-- We will be introducing digital invoices (saving on average 100 pieces of paper per month).
+- We have introduced digital invoices (saving on average 100 pieces of paper per month).

-- FSC certified materials will be used within all packaging.
+- FSC certified materials will be used within all branded packaging.